 If the criteria in section 3.1 above for dissolved oxygen and/or turbidity cannot be met, then three (3) consecutive measurements of the five (5) parameters listed below must be within the stated limits.

-The measurements evaluated must be the last three consecutive measurements taken before purging is stopped.
+The measurements of the five continuously monitored parameters evaluated must be the last three consecutive measurements taken before purging is stopped.
 The range between the highest and the lowest values for the last three measurements cannot exceed the stated limits.

 Temperature: ± 0.2° C